 |Set Decoration||John McCarthy & Perry Murdock|

 Epilogue – based on the script by Jerry Adelman

 (The SENATOR Is coming down the street, valise in hand.
-SLIM and JESS lead their horses out of the stable.)
+SLIM SHERMAN and JESS HARPER lead their horses out of the stable.)

 SLIM SHERMAN: It didn’t take you long to get out of jail.